-There can be no assurance that we will be able to establish ourselves in the neurostimulation market, or, if established, that we will be able to maintain our market position, if any.
-Our commercial opportunity may be reduced if our competitors develop new or improved products that are more convenient, more effective or less expensive than our product candidate is.
-Competitors also may obtain FDA or other regulatory marketing authorization for their products more rapidly or earlier than we may obtain marketing authorization for ours, which could result in our competitors establishing a strong market position before we are able to enter the market.
+There can be no assurance that we will be able to establish ourselves in the neurostimulation market, or, if established, that we will be able to maintain our market position.
+Our commercial opportunity may be reduced if our competitors develop new or improved products that are more convenient, more effective or less expensive than our product is.
 Additionally, technologies developed by our competitors may render the PoNS device uneconomical or obsolete.